The ST-segment, in normal conditions, is flat or isoelectric, although small variations up to 0.5 mm may be present.

 To determine ST shift, the segment between previous T wave and the actual P wave (previous TP segment) is used as reference.
 In cases where the TP segment is not isoelectric the PR segment is used (check out the differences between intervals and segments).

-Normal ST depression: It is often observed during physical exertion, usually presenting a quick upslope crossing the isoelectric line.
+Normal ST-segment depression: It is often observed during physical exertion, usually presenting a quick upslope crossing the isoelectric line.

 ST Segment Elevation and Myocardial Ischemia